Breath-taking coastal walking, timeless seaside villages and great company in north Devon

 Once we return the hostel there will be time to relax and freshen up before we head to a local pub for our evening meal.
 Please note this is not included.

-This morning after breakfast we’ll pack up and leave the hostel.
 The aim is to head out for a morning walk of around 3 hours, finishing somewhere we can get some lunch before the weekend comes to an end.

 About the Area